DRIESASTER/Chip8_interpreter/README.md

 # Compiling

-The included bin should be up to date if not: simply run make, Makefile should take care of the rest.
+The included bin should be up to date if not, simply run: make
+Makefile should take care of the rest.

 To start the emulator run ./bin <path_to_gamefile>